typelevel/cats-effect/docs/tutorial.md

 ### Acquiring and releasing `Resource`s
 We consider opening a stream to be a side-effect action, so we have to encapsulate those actions in their own `IO` instances.
-For this, we will make use of cats-effect `Resource`, that allows to orderly create, use and then release resources.
+For this, we will make use of cats-effect `Resource`, that allows us to create, use and then release resources in an orderly fashion.
 See this code:

 ```scala mdoc:compile-only
 import cats.effect.{IO, Resource}